-Section-A: 8 very short answer type questions are to be set, two from each unit, the maximumlength of answer can be about 1/3 of a page.
+- Section-A: 8 very short answer type questions are to be set, two from each unit, the maximumlength of answer can be about 1/3 of a page.
 All questions are compulsory.
-Each question will carry one mark, total weightage being 8 marks.

-Section-B: This section will comprise of 8 questions, two from each unit.
-5 questions to beattempted and maximum length of answer can be upto two pages.
-Each question ach question will carry 4.3 marks, total weightage being 9

-Section-C: This section will comprise of four essay type questions, one from each unit.

-Twoquestions to be attempted.
+Each question will carry one mark, total weightage being 8 marks. - Section-B: This section will comprise of 8 questions, two from each unit.
+4 questions to beattempted and maximum length of answer can be upto two pages.
+Each question will carry 3 marks, total weightage being 12 marks. - Section-C: This section will comprise of four essay type questions, one from each unit.
+Two questions to be attempted.
 Maximum length of answer can be upto 5 pages.
-Each question will carry 4.5 marks, total weightage being 9 marks.
+Each question will carry 5 marks, total weightage being 10 marks.

 Conformations of alkanes and cycloalkanes; conformational analysis of ethane, Butane, cyclohexane, monosubstituted and disubstituted cyclohexane, conformation of small, medium and large ring cycloalkanes and of polycyclic ring systems.
-Factors that affect reaction rates of these reactions, structure and relative stabilities of free radicals, halogenation, mechanism of chlorination of methane, selectivity in chlorination and bromination of higher alkanes .
+Factors that affect reaction rates of these reactions, structure and relative stabilities of free radicals, halogenation, mechanism of chlorination of methane, selectivity in chlorination and bromination of higher alkanes.